 The coefficient of downwelling light at 490 nm (Ked490) is a commonly used indicator of water transparency (e.g., Kratzer et al., 2003; Lee et al., 2005) that can be estimated from a satellite sensor.
-It reflects both light absorption (e.g. by CDOM and phytoplankton pigments) and scattering of light by particles.
+It reflects both light absorption - e.g., by colored dissolved organic matter (CDOM) and phytoplankton pigments - and scattering of light by particles.
 The timing of the increase in Ked490 has changed significantly during the time period with reliable satellite data (1997 to present).
 The summer period with high Ked490 corresponding to low water transparency has become earlier and persisted longer into the fall (Fig. 7).
 Significantly, these changes have been more pronounced for the higher values of Ked490 than for the lower values of Ked490.
-For example, using the regression lines in Fig. 7.
-10 we can estimate that from 1998 to 2013 the period with mean Ked490 over $0.1 \,\mathrm{m}^{-1}$ has become longer by 35 days whereas over the same period the duration of the mean Ked490 over $0.4 \,\mathrm{m}^{-1}$ has increased from about 60 days in 1998 to 240 days in 2013, i.e. has become longer by 180 days.
-However, the last 1-2 years seem to show a reversal of the trend.
+For example, using the regression lines in Fig. 7, we can estimate that from 1998 to 2013 the period with mean Ked490 over 0.1 m^{-1} has become longer by 35 days whereas over the same period the duration of the mean Ked490 over 0.4 m^{-1} has increased from about 60 days in